Kuala Lumpur in 48 Hours: Skyscrapers, Street Food & Secrets

 Where to Stay Tonight

-Central location with easy access to shopping, dining, and public transport.
-Walking distance to many attractions and the monorail system.
+Central location with easy access to public transport (MRT), endless dining options, and walking distance to major shopping and nightlife.

 2